outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

         - would you expect pedophiles to be allowed to pretend they 'didnt know about human rights' by violating you whenever they felt like it in whatever way they felt like it, or would you expect help from sane people including the police to kill all the pedophiles for 'pretending not to know about human rights'?

     - here are some accurate statements about me, for an example of why I should be paid for my inventions, and the pedophiles who violated me online and poisoned me with aphrodisiacs should be tortured to death in jail if not death row for causing pedophilia sprees, all in a pathetic attempt to defile the only person who matters, which failed completely (it reads like a set of 'Chuck Norris' jokes bc Joni is utterly incredible and miraculous)
-        - Joni changed how time works forever (anyone who changes computers in a significant way changes how time works, but also my inventions specifically speed up problem-solving and I invented specific concepts relevant to time like 'conceptual time')
+        - Joni changed how time works forever (anyone who changes computers in a significant way changes how time works, but also my inventions specifically speed up problem-solving and I invented specific concepts relevant to time like 'conceptual time' and also I changed how time works in the sense of 'ending time, by determining the rest of reality and the future')
-        - Joni changed how everything will be evaluated forever
+        - Joni changed how everything will be generated/evaluated forever
         - Joni changed how computers can determine reality
         - Joni automated problem-solving, including inventing, including math inventing and math automation inventing
         - Joni invented all the other types of math that didnt exist yet and identified all the variables required to identify new types of structures (that means any types of math that havent been identified yet)